Hagtronics/Prologix-GPIB-USB-Controller-KISS-Driver-for-Python/README.md

 However, there is a need for a bare minimum, 'Keep It Simple Stupid' or KISS driver that doesn't take an hour to get going.

 Why?
-Because many times I have a need to quickly throw together a few GPIB instrumets to make a one off measurement that requires only a few commands to be sent to a few instruments.
+Because many times I have a need to quickly throw together a few GPIB instruments to make a one off measurement that requires only a few commands to be sent to a few instruments.
 No need to spend time 'encapsulating' the instruments functionality into a full blown class and no need for AsyncIO.

 This driver fulfills this need.
 Bare minimum GPIB functionality that can get you talking to an instrument very quickly.